mtnocean/ESP8266_Neopixel_Ping/README.md

 https://github.com/BlakeFoster/Arduino-Ping

 ##### WiFi Manager
-Controls the connection to the WiFi router and the password
+Controls the connection to the WiFi router and handles the SSID and password
 https://github.com/tzapu/WiFiManager

 ##### FastLED